andreasthoelke/dotfiles/.vim/notes/notes-todos.md

   Note: When a `Complex Modificatioin` is `remove`d in the Karabiner-Elements Preferences UI, the related object is **deleted** from the Karabiner.json file!

+#### Route vim-unmappable keys through a karabiner option alt keymap
+Problem: Some keys can not be mapped in vim, e.g. `c-s` control+shift, also `Tab` simply tiggers `c-i` while I'd like to map both keys differently.
+Solution:
+  * Make a Karabiner map of to unmappable key to some (arbitry) option key:
+    This Karabiner object maps the `Tab` key to `option-q`:
+  {
+                      "description": "Tab to <option-g>",
+                      "manipulators": [
+                        {
+                          "from": {
+                            "key_code": "tab",
+                            "modifiers": {
+                            }
+                          },
+                          "to": [
+                            {
+                              "key_code": "g",
+                              "modifiers": [
+                                "left_option"
+                              ]
+                            }
+                          ],
+                          "type": "basic"
+                        }
+                      ]
+                    }
+  * Note that only some alt/option keys work with just one keystroke!
+To find out go into insert mode, hold down the option key and type various characters and see the special symbols inserted after one or two keypresses.
+  * For example typing `option-g` produces `©`.
+Thus with the karabiner setting above typing `Tab` will send this char: `©`
+  * The special char can now be used in Vim-Maps: nnoremap œ :echo col('.')<cr>
+nnoremap Œ :echo line('.')<cr>
+→ type `tab` and see the current cursor column echoed in vim.
+  * Note that you need to consider Shift-Tab usage separately: It needs a separate Karabiner map! you need to find an Option + Shift + Key that prints with one keypress (option+shift+g does not work in one press!) and you need to use that other special char for the vim map

   > Karabiner option/alt mapping example. (not in use any more)
   > Note: - <c-;> and <c-+> are "unmappable" keys in vim!
 Therefore using:
   `nnoremap … q:k`
+nnoremap … :echo 'ab'<cr>
   > This map is using Karabiner mapping: "description": "Left Control + ; to Option + ; to open vim command history",

   Key Codes